chefy-io/clojure-katas/README.md

 and [Project Euler](http://projecteuler.net/)

 # Why
-If you're interested in learning Clojure and look for small problems to practice, hope this package can be of help!
+If you're interested in learning Clojure and looking for small problems to practice, hopefully this package can be of help!

 # How
 You can use this package to: